BD2KGenomics/dcc-ops/README.md

 https://github.com/Consonance/consonance/releases

+### Setup for Boardwalk

+Here is a summary of what you need to do.
+See the Boardwalk [README](boardwalk/README.md) for details.

+#### Create a Google Oauth2 app
+* Follow the instructions on [here](http://bitwiser.in/2015/09/09/add-google-login-in-flask.html#creating-a-google-project) under "Creating A Google Project".
+This will create your Google Oauth2 app, and will provide you with the Google Client ID and the Google Client Secret which you will require for the boardwalk installation.

 ### Running the Installer

 Once the above setup is done, clone this repository onto your server and run the bootstrap script